House subpoenas embattled Postal Service leader over delays

 In a letter Friday to the committee, DeJoy said postal leadership has expanded a task force on election mail with local officials and said his staff was working to provide the requested materials.
 He has said election mail is his “No. 1 priority,” and that he will authorize expanded use of overtime, extra truck trips and other measures in the weeks before the election to ensure on-time delivery of ballots.

-In a statement after the subpoena was issued, a spokesman for the Postal Service said the agency will comply with the committee’s request.
+A spokesman for the Postal Service said the agency will comply with its legal obligations.

 “We remain surprised and confused by Chairwoman Maloney’s insistence on issuing a subpoena to the Postal Service in the midst of ongoing dialogue with her staff on the House Committee on Oversight and Reform to produce information in an orderly fashion.
 We fully intend to comply with our obligations under the law,” the statement read.